 On connecting to a bigger audience:

-“But ‘has doing what I’ve done or accomplished what I've accomplished’ changed me?, Every…every moment changes me.
-But I feel very fortunate that all the things that I have achieved, you know, measures of success wise.
-Those landmarks, getting to do Letterman for the first time.
-Getting to do the tonight show.
-Getting to do a Comedy Central half hour…having a special.
-All those things now are just things that I’m glad…the thing that I’m most glad for is that, it gets my comedy out there for people who would enjoy it, to find it.
-So, that now they can come to live shows.
+“But has doing what I’ve done or accomplishing what I’ve accomplished changed me?, Every moment changes me.
+But I feel very fortunate that all the things that I have achieved, measures of success wise—those landmarks—getting to do Letterman for the first time, getting to do the Tonight Show, getting to do a Comedy Central half hour, having a special—all those things now are just things that I’m glad [about].
+The thing that I’m most glad for is that it gets my comedy out there for people who would enjoy it, to find it.
+So that now they can come to live shows.
 They can buy new CD’s.
 They can just listen to my podcast.
-They can take in more of what I’m putting out. to just enable me to keep my comedy machine flowing.”
+They can take in more of what I’m putting out—to just enable me to keep my comedy machine flowing.”

 On how he met his girlfriend Kasey:

 “One specific thing that came out of doing comedy and gaining a higher profile amongst people who watch comedy, and listen to comedy is I do a lot of podcasts, I have a podcast, and Kasey met me, found out about me because of that.
 She listened to the podcast ‘Keith and the Girl’ that I was a frequent guest on, and my podcast is on their network.
 So, she found my podcast through that, and we met because she wrote me an email that said she listened, and enjoyed what I said, who I was, and what I did. then when she was living in California and I was living in New York.
 So, when I was in California, I would go there sometimes and she came to some shows, and we met, and that’s why we know each other.
 That, I would say right now, that is the biggest way in which doing comedy has changed my life in a specific way for the best.”